 Mandy Stalets is a teacher and learner who is passionate about sound assessment and grading practices, as well as standards-based learning.
 Along with her consulting work, she is currently a high school mathematics teacher at Illinois State University’s laboratory schools.

-Mandy Stalets is a teacher, author, consultant, and a passionate learner who focuses her work on sound assessment and grading practices, as well as standards-based learning and grading.
-She is a national board-certified high school mathematics teacher at Illinois State University’s laboratory schools and has also worked as a middle school mathematics teacher.
+Mandy Stalets is a teacher, author, presenter, and passionate learner who focuses her work on sound assessment and grading practices, as well as standards-based learning and grading.
+She is a National Board–certified high school mathematics teacher at Illinois State University’s laboratory schools and has also worked as a middle school mathematics teacher.

 In 2010, Mandy implemented standards-based learning and grading in her classroom and was an integral part in making that change school- and districtwide.
 She has successfully used standards-based grading in her middle and high school mathematics classrooms ever since and is passionate about helping other educators and schools on their journey.